 Fort Fletcher was established on October 11, 1865 as a frontier military post to protect military roads, defend construction gangs on the Union Pacific Railroad, and guard the U.S. mail.
 Also tasked with protecting the stage and freight wagons of the Butterfield Overland Dispatch, the soldiers defended travelers from Southern Cheyenne and Arapaho Indian attacks.

 The post was first designated Fort Fletcher, in honor of Governor Thomas C. Fletcher of Missouri.
-On November 17, 1866, the fort’s name was changed to Fort Hays, for General Isaac G. Hays, who had been killed at the Battle of the Wilderness during the Civil War.
+On November 17, 1866, the fort’s name was changed to Fort Hays, for Union Brigadier General Alexander Hays, who had been killed during the Civil War.

 Located on Big Creek about 14 miles southeast of where Hays City would later be built, the post was situated on low-lying land along the creek and was utterly destroyed by a flood that occurred in the spring of 1867, in which several Buffalo Soldiers lost their lives.
 The fort’s site was abandoned.